dlguswo333/tishare-desktop/README.md

-# Sync-folder
+# SendDone-Desktop
-Sync-folder is to synchronize two local folders easily.
+This is a reporitory for SendDone, desktop version.<br>
+Much more explanation such as how to execute will be added soon.<br>